bertiewooster/bertiewooster.github.io/_posts/2022-11-11-RDKit-Recap-decomposition-tree.md

 If you zoom into a fragment, you will notice that it is fuzzy due to the low resolution.

 To address this case, you can use `molecule_recap_tree`'s ability to pass any keyword arguments of [`Draw.MolsToGridImage`](https://www.rdkit.org/docs/source/rdkit.Chem.Draw.html?highlight=molstogridimage#rdkit.Chem.Draw.MolsToGridImage) to that function.
-Specifically, you can pass the `useSVG=True` flag so that the molecular images do not lose resolution when you zoom into them. (`useSVG=True` is not the default in `molecule_recap_tree` because bonds are not nicely joined as they are in the non-SVG presentation.)
+Specifically, you can pass the `useSVG=True` flag so that the molecular images do not lose resolution when you zoom into them.
+If you zoom into this image, you will notice that the fragments are easy to read because [Scalable Vector Graphics](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) is, as the name states, a vector format. (`useSVG=True` is not the default in `molecule_recap_tree` because bonds are not nicely joined as they are in the default PNG format.)

 ```python